 “eNewsletters provide energy utilities with the ability to send information directly to a particular audience and deliver value over time to make a good impression,” said Ashley Guttuso, Director of Marketing at Simple Focus.
 “Through regular eNewsletter touchpoints, customers begin to trust your brand when they want to make a purchasing decision.”

 Customers appreciate that eNewsletter content is delivered directly to them based on their unique needs and interests — compared to being bombarded with content on social media that isn’t relevant.
 In fact, eNewsletters have 40 times the effectiveness of social media.

 A successful eNewsletter can also help your energy utility achieve greater engagement with other types of communications.
-According to Questline’s Energy Utility Benchmarks Report, eNewsletter subscribers open promotional emails at a 16% higher rate.
-“If your newsletter content continually helps your readers, they’ll be more receptive to future promotional content,” noted Bethany Farchione, Marketing Director of Questline.
+According to Questline Digital’s Energy Utility Benchmarks Report, eNewsletter subscribers open promotional emails at a 16% higher rate.
+“If your newsletter content continually helps your readers, they’ll be more receptive to future promotional content,” noted Bethany Farchione, Marketing Director of Questline Digital.
 “Quality editorial content earns brands the right to be promotional.”